2019 BYU Cougars baseball team

-The 2019 BYU Cougars baseball team represents Brigham Young University in the 2019 NCAA Division I baseball season.
-Mike Littlewood acts in his seventh season as head coach of the Cougars.
+The 2019 BYU Cougars baseball team represented Brigham Young University in the 2019 NCAA Division I baseball season.
+Mike Littlewood acted in his seventh season as head coach of the Cougars.
 After being picked to finish first in the conference in 2018, BYU suffered through a season with many injuries on both sides of play.
 The end result was a 22–28 season with BYU finishing tied with Pacific at 11–17 for ninth place in conference play.
 The result led Littlewood to clean house in the off-season, and BYU enters 2019 with 20 new players on the roster: 17 newcomers and 3 returning missionaries.
 The Cougars were picked to finish sixth in the WCC Pre-season poll.